GitHub launches Copilot to power pair programming with AI

 GitHub Copilot

 Copilot, as the new GitHub tool is called, uses contextual cues to suggest new code, with users able to flip through alternatives if they don’t like Copilot’s initial suggestion, or manually edit it.
-Copilot also learns over time, so that the more code, docstrings, comments or function names a developer writes, the smarter Copilot should become.
+Copilot also learns over time, so that the more code, docstrings, comments, or function names a developer writes, the smarter Copilot should become.

 Copilot is perhaps a little like Gmail’s smart compose feature, which suggests the next piece of text in an email response.